Local breast surgeons reflect on plights and successes during National Women's Physician's day

 Their team of women's health specialists covers breast cancer and non-cancerous breast diseases.

-"We have a fantastic relationship, we're really like a family here, and we like to embrace that attitude," said Dr. Rajarajan.
+"We have a fantastic relationship, we're really like a family here, and we like to embrace that attitude," Rajarajan said.

 These women say their successes have not been met without its fair share of challenges.

-"We faced the continuous challenge of showing ourselves better and making sure we were heard and seen," said Dr. Jaberi.
+"We faced the continuous challenge of showing ourselves better and making sure we were heard and seen," Jaberi said.

 They say being a woman has allowed them to better relate and support patients.

-"In the field of surgery, we need women, so it's an advantage patient are seeking women surgeons," said Dr. Jaberi.
+"In the field of surgery, we need women, so it's an advantage—patients are seeking women surgeons," said Dr. Jaberi.

 All 3 women have been honored as Baltimore Magazine's 2022 top doctors in breast surgery.